WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 specific support for RIPP is required.
 RIPP is just a usage of HTTP.

-Because RIPP clients and servers are nothing more than HTTP3 applications, the behavior or RIPP is specified entirey by describing how various RIPP procedures map to the core HTTP3 primitives available to applications - opening connections, closing connections, sending requests and responses, receiving requests and responses, and setting
+Because RIPP clients and servers are nothing more than HTTP3 applications, the behavior or RIPP is specified entirely by describing how various RIPP procedures map to the core HTTP3 primitives available to applications - opening connections, closing connections, sending requests and responses, receiving requests and responses, and setting